Fred Noonan: Navigator for Pan Am

 Following a distinguished 22-year career at sea, which included sailing around Cape Horn seven times (three times under sail), Noonan contemplated a new career direction.
 After learning to fly in the late 1920s, he received a "limited commercial pilot's license" in 1930, on which he listed his occupation as "aviator."
 In the following year, he was awarded marine license #121190, "Class Master, any ocean," the qualifications of a merchant ship's captain.
 During the early 1930s, he worked for Pan American World Airways as a navigation instructor in Miami and an airport manager in Port-au-Prince, Haiti, eventually assuming the duties of inspector for all of the company's airports.
-Adapting his maritime navigational expertise to aviation, Fred was instrumental in developing techniques for the company's nascent Pacific Division.
+Adapting his maritime navigational expertise to aviation, Noonan was instrumental in developing techniques for the company's nascent Pacific Division.

 In March 1935, Noonan and his wife moved to Oakland, California, and for the rest of that year, Noonan served as navigating officer on the survey flights that pioneered commercial air service across the Pacific.
 He was the navigator on the first Pan Am Sikorsky S-42 clipper at San Francisco Bay.
-In April he navigated the historic round-trip China Clipper flight between San Francisco and Honolulu, piloted by Ed Musick (who was featured on the cover of Time magazine that year), its course set by Noonan.
+In April, he navigated the historic round-trip China Clipper flight between San Francisco and Honolulu, piloted by Ed Musick (who was featured on the cover of Time magazine that year), its course set by Noonan.
 Noonan was subsequently responsible for mapping Pan Am's clipper routes across the Pacific Ocean, participating in many flights to Midway Island, Wake Island, Guam, the Philippines, and Hong Kong.
-He made at least twenty-one flights for Pan American in 1936, including numerous, often lengthy, test hops and five round-trip Pacific crossings to Manila.
-His last flight with the airline – a sixteen-day marathon as navigator of the "Philippine Clipper" – concluded on December 7, 1936.
-In addition to more modern navigational tools, Noonan as a licensed sea captain was known for carrying a ship's sextant on these flights.
-Sometime later that month he left the company.
+He made at least 21 flights for Pan American in 1936, including numerous, often lengthy, test hops and five round-trip Pacific crossings to Manila.
+His last flight with the airline – a 16-day marathon as navigator of the "Philippine Clipper" – concluded on December 7, 1936.
+Sometime later that month, he left the company.
 In a 1939 book by Pan Am pilot William Grooch, who reported something of a rebellion among the airline's flight crews following the trip, Noonan said, "We've lived on promises for a year.
 I'm through." and resigned immediately.